storacha/specs/w3-deal.md

 All the filecoin deals need to be signed by a Fil wallet, in order to avoid passing private keys to wallet _Storefront_ could delegate a capability to a sign a deal to a _Broker_ instead.

-Here we propose set of UCAN capabilities that can be invoked by authorized actors (like _Broker_) to sign deals such deals.
+Here we propose set of UCAN capabilities that can be invoked by authorized actors (like _Agency_ or a _Broker_) to sign deals on behalf of the delegate (_Storefront_).

 ## IPLD Schema